gvwilson/thirdbit/src/fiction/iffy/index.md

 completely failing to disguise her relief.

 "Hey," Iffy replied.
-She let her aunt stop her from sitting up with only a mumbled protest.

-She turned her head at the sound of voices.
+She let Aunt Naggie stop her from sitting up with only a mumbled protest, then turned her head at the sound of voices.

 A medic with two tech fingers on her right hand was patching Wales up on another couch while the governor interrogated him.
 No,